 Testing Household Substances

 First, create a visual baseline (for later comparison) by filling up three test tubes (or glasses) 1/4 full of cabbage indicator.

 In the first one, mix in a dropper full of vinegar (a known acid), and watch the color turn red.
 The second one will stay straight cabbage indicator.
 In the third tube, add in some laundry detergent (a known base) and you’ll see the color turn green.
 Set them aside.

-Then, print our FREE pH Testing Data Sheet for your student to use to record their findings.
+Then, print our Acids and Bases Worksheet for your student to use to record their findings.